Chris-Christian/PortSwigger-labs-writeups/Cross-site scripting (XSS)/readme.md

 - Reflected XSS with some SVG markup allowed
 - Reflected XSS in canonical link tag
 - Reflected XSS into a JavaScript string with single quote and backslash escaped
+- Reflected XSS into a JavaScript string with angle brackets and double quotes HTML-encoded and single quotes escaped
 - ...more labs in progress

 ---